-It’s the dream – having one of those jobs that let you travel.
+It’s the dream – having one of those jobs that let you travel and work remotely.
 There are several options, and one of those is to become a travel blogger.
 How, you wonder?
 There are some easy steps you can take to become a successful travel blogger.

 This post contains affiliate links.
 This means we make a small commission at no cost to you if you click through and make a purchase.
 All prices listed are accurate at time of publication.

 This one is obvious.
 But you need to know how to go about it.
 First, you have to choose a platform to host your blog.
 That decision depends on several factors.